Kaoticz/Kotz.Utilities/Kotz.Extensions/README.md

 - **StringBuilder Extensions**
     - ReplaceAll: Replaces all instances of a substring with another substring, even if the new substring is a substring of the old substring.
     - ToStringAndClear: Returns the `string` value of the current builder and clears the builder.
+    - Trim: Removes all leading and trailing instances of a character from the current string builder.
+    - TrimEnd: Removes all trailing instances of a character from the current string builder.
+    - TrimStart: Removes all leading instances of a character from the current string builder.

 Defines the following types: